 GEORGE LAMB is the man behind all three companies.
 He is seen here in a July, 2008 picture taken by John Rutkowski; the occasion was a conference about the classic gear companies held in Boulder, Colorado on July 18-19 (more material about this important conference will be included later, some on this page, some on the pages about others relevant companies that were represented, such as Holubar, Frostline, GERRY, Forrest, Neptune Mountaineering, etc..

-Alp Sport was the first of the companies Mr. Lamb created, and that was in about 1960.
-At the time he was a poor college student with his first child, living in a mobile home.
-He had formerly worked for Gerry Cunningham as Mr. Cunningham's "Factory Manager."
-After several years of success with Alp Sport, there was a kind of re-naming of Alp Sport into "Alpine Designs."
-After the sale of Alpine Designs to a corporation called General Recreation, Inc. of Ithaca, New York, Mr. Lamb rested for a moment and then created his final company, Camp 7, in the very early 1970s....During this time frame, Holubar's leader, Jim Kack, built a new manufacturing plant right next to the existing Alp Sport plant and some interesting stories resulted.
-The Alp Sport label picture is compliments James A.
+Camp 7: Later, after the sale of Alpine Designs to a corporation called General Recreation, Inc. of Ithaca, New York, Mr. Lamb rested for a moment and then created his final company, Camp 7, in the very early 1970s....During this time frame, Holubar's leader, Jim Kack, built a new manufacturing plant right next to the existing Alp Sport plant and some interesting stories resulted.
+The Alp Sport label picture is probably the first, original company label design.

 In my conversations with Mr. Lamb, he is especially proud of the sleeping bag designs he created, "We made the best-designed down bag in the business, the most creative, the most functional."
-Mr. Lamb is still alive and living in Colorado, although he reports he has been disconnected from the outdoor gear industry for some 15 years....On a related note, some of Mr. Lamb's designs live on.
+In 2008, Mr. Lamb was still alive and living in Colorado, although he reports he has been disconnected from the outdoor gear industry for some 15 years....On a related note, some of Mr. Lamb's designs live on.
 Mr. Jerry Wigutow, owner and founder of "Wiggys" reported to me that many of his sleeping bag designs are to be directly credited to Mr. Lamb, upon whom Mr. Wigutow heaps praise, "George was the most creative designer the industry ever saw."
 In relation to Wiggys "Antarctic Parka," Mr. Wigutow adds, "It's George's pattern, I purchased it from him." ....During the mid-late 1970s, Camp 7's very innovative modular sleeping bag system was adopted by Idaho-based Rivendell Mountain Works.
 George Lamb of course was the original designer behind it.
 "The System" was composed of an inner down mummy bag named the "Arete, " weight 2 lbs.
 5 oz; a removeable vapor barrier liner, and a Polarguard synthetic overbag named the "Pioneer."
 Any of the three components could be used separately, ie. as a summer bag, ie. as an emergency bivouac sack, etc.....There was no Goretex because The System predates the introduction of Goretex.

-Some of my correspondents now report that the brand "Alpine Designs" can still be found, but the truth seems to be that the high-quality specialness of the brand gradually faded away after it left the hands of George Lamb and went through a variety of later ownerships; eg. the 1976 catalog image to the left proudly sports the Alpine Designs logo, but George Lamb had sold the company several years earlier and the product line and designing no longer had his guidance.
+Some of my correspondents now report that the brand "Alpine Designs" can still be found, but the truth is that the high-quality specialness of the brand gradually faded away after it left the hands of George Lamb and went through a variety of later ownerships; eg. the 1976 catalog image to the left proudly sports the Alpine Designs logo, but George Lamb had sold the company several years earlier and the product line and designing no longer had his guidance.